 Global impacts including Reduce carbon dioxide emissions, improve fuel the "greenhouse effect" efficiency, reduce emissions of oxides of and depletion of the nitrogen, chlorofluorocarbons and other ozone layer. contaminants which destroy the ozone layer.
 Air pollution Reduce emissions of carbon monoxide, hydrocarbons, All pollution volatile organic carbons, oxides of nitrogen and other air pollutants from aircraft, ground vehicles and other airport operations.
-Surface water, soil and Limit contamination of waters by accidental or routine Surface water, son and emissions of de-icing fluids, waste oils, cleaning groundwater fluids, paints, solvents, spillage, aircraft and contamination equipment fuels, batteries, including chemicals and other dangerous goods shipped for commercial purposes.
+Surface water, soil and Limit contamination of waters by accidental or routine emissions of de-icing fluids, waste oils, cleaning groundwater fluids, paints, solvents, spillage, aircraft and contamination equipment fuels, batteries, including chemicals and other dangerous goods shipped for commercial purposes.
 Control surface water runoff and treat contaminated waters.
 Replace hazardous materials with safer

-TOU RISM aITEMMETIVES!
-D TRANSPORT BTS403

-Waste disposal Improve the efficient management of the use of

-materials.
-Replace hazardous materials with

-more benign substances.
+TOU RISMaTTEANATIVES!D TRANSPORT BTS403 Waste disposal Improve the efficient management of the use of materials.
+Replace hazardous materials with more benign substances.
 Reduce consumption.

-Reduce quantities of waste materials for
+Reduce quantities of waste materials for disposal.

-disposal.
 Improve packaging standards.

-Promote greater awareness and use of recyclable

-materials.
-Develop safe means of waste

-collection, sorting, distribution, recycling and

-disposal.
-Develop industry standards and

-technologies.

-Noise emissions Reduce noise from aircraft, ground vehicles and access
+Promote greater awareness and use of recyclable materials.
+Develop safe means of waste collection, sorting, distribution, recycling and disposal.
+Develop industry standards and technologies.
+Noise emissions Reduce noise from aircraft, ground vehicles and access traffic.
+Design airports and support systems to be compatible with communities.
+Optimize management of airport activities.

+nsumption of resources Optimize airport design and layout, resources

+planning; waste collection, recovery, reuse and

+destruction.
+Improve building efficiency and

+design.
+Rehabilitate existing structures in

+harmony with the environment.
+Improve

+efficient use of energy and land.
+Recover

+reusable materials.
+Collection of harmful

+materials and gases; heating, cooling and

+lighting.

-traffic.
-Design airports and support systems to be
+conservation and sustainable Design airports to be compatible with surrounding

-compatible with communities.
-Optimize

-management of airport activities.

-nsumption of resources Optimize airport design and layout, resources planning; waste collection, recovery, reuse and destruction.
-Improve building efficiency and design.
-Rehabilitate existing structures in harmony with the environment.
-Improve efficient use of energy and land.
-Recover reusable materials.
-Collection of harmful materials and gases; heating, cooling and lighting.
-Natural resource conservation and Design airports to be compatible with surrounding sustainable landscape.
-Management and conservation of development wildlife and ecosystems at airports and the development surrounding areas.
-Minimise use of pesticides and herbicides.
-Conduct airport development in harmony with the surrounding terrain, flora and fauna.
+landscape.
+Management and conservation of

+wildlife and ecosystems at airports and the

+aevelopment surrounding areas.
+Minimise use of pesticides

+and herbicides.
+Conduct airport development in

+harmony with the surrounding terrain, flora and

+fauna.

-TOURISM, TRAVEL AND TRANS Engir onmental laws and Review existi ng S40municipal, regional and national laws legislation and international conventions affecting airports, airlines, travelling public, suppliers and manufacturers at large so as to respond to a wide variety of political, social, economic and technical initiatives emanating from local, national and international bodies.
+TOURISM, TRAVEL AND TRANS environmental laws and Review existi ng s40 m unicipal, regional and national laws 1 legislation and international conventions affecting airports, airlines, travelling public, suppliers and manufacturers at large so as to respond to a wide variety of political, social, economic and technical initiatives emanating from local, national and international bodies.
 Develop compatible policies and practices.
-Learn from the experiences from others.
+7. Fechnology transfer and Learn from the experiences from others.
 Share existing 1 technologies.
-Encourage the development of new technologies.
-Development and harmonisation of Rationalize methods and develop standards, environmental standards recommended practices and guidelines for world-wide application.
+Encourage the development of new technologies. harmonisation of environmental Rationalize methods and develop standards, recommended practices and guidelines for world-wide application.
 Create methods for environmental certification.
-Give preference to international actions Monitor performance and collect data to aid in Collection of statistical prioritization of activities, decision making, and data to demonstrate compliance.
-Report synthesised and analysis data in order to assess the nature of the problems and to be in a position to formulate appropriate L recommendations and standards.
+Give preference to international actions.
+(Collection of statistical data and analysis Monitor performance and collect data to aid in prioritization of activities, decision making, and to demonstrate compliance.
+Report synthesised data in order to assess the nature of the problems and to be in a position to formulate appropriate L recommendations and standards.